annargrs/blog/_drafts/2020-07-12-anonymity.markdown

 ### "ArXiv is all we need"

 This last argument was expressed by Dmytro Mishkin and Amy Tabb, but I have heard it raised many times over the discussion of rolling review proposals.
 Yes, peer review as such is deeply problematic: it often fails to detect major flaws {% cite Smith_2010_Classical_peer_review_empty_gun %}.
 It also does not necessarily reward great contributions: a recent NLP example is ELMO, that had unenthusiastic reviews at ICLR and then went to take the best paper award at NAACL.
-So maybe we don't need to bother with review at all, blind or not blind?
+So maybe we don't need to bother with review at all, anonymous or not?
 Maybe we should just embrace preprints and let citation counts be the indicators of the paper quality?

 First of all, this is not a realistic proposal: academic careers depend on the prestige of the venues.
 This is why top-tier conferences also cannot just start accepting more than 25% papers.
 Yes, this is arbitrary and has nothing to do with research, but I have not seen any sufficiently detailed alternative proposals.
 And even if someone came up with one, it would take many years of lobbying universities and research councils to accept it.
 And it would have to be done by the senior academics who have many better things to do.

-Second, that is actually not an argument against double-blindness, but against peer review as such.
+Second, that is actually not an argument against full anonymity, but against peer review as such.
 Having the crowd "voting" on preprints with citations will suffer from the same biases we've already discussed: more famous labs are more likely to have their papers noticed organically and/or have the resources to promote them, which will have an impact on the citation count distribution.
 "PR review" might completely overtake "peer review".
-On the other hand, taking double-blindness seriously in peer review and developing a culture of discussing anonymous preprints has a chance of developing a healthier research ecosystem.
+On the other hand, taking full anonymity seriously in peer review and developing a culture of discussing anonymous preprints has a chance of developing a healthier research ecosystem.

 ## ACL rolling review proposal(s)